"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Introduction

 Recent results~\cite{diffenderfer2021winning} have demonstrated both theoretically and empirically that these problems are a byproduct of the pruning methodologies rather than a fundamental limitation of sparse networks.
-Instead, the \emph{``CARD hypothesis"}~\cite{diffenderfer2021winning} theoretically indicates that sparse networks with accuracy and robustness comparable to dense models exist.
-Furthermore, in some instances, it was empirically demonstrated that pruning can in fact improve both the accuracy and robustness of models compared to their dense baselines.
-This is especially surprising as making any model, let alone a pruned version, more robust to out-of-distribution shift has proven difficult.
+Previous work~\cite{diffenderfer2021winning} has theoretically indicated that sparse networks with accuracy and robustness comparable to dense models exist.
+Furthermore, in some instances, it has been empirically demonstrated that pruning can in fact improve both the accuracy and robustness of models compared to their dense baselines.
+This finding is especially surprising as making any model, let alone a pruned version, more robust to out-of-distribution shift has proven difficult.
 Nevertheless, it remains unclear why certain pruning techniques positively or negatively affect robustness.
-Providing an in-depth understanding will not only support a real-world deployment of such models but might also lead to even more advanced pruning approaches.
-To date, it is unclear what properties of these models can be attributed to their improved performance and the model pruning community does not have comprehensive introspection tools to answer these important questions.
+Providing an in-depth understanding will not only support a real-world deployment of such models but also might lead to even more advanced pruning approaches.
+To date, it is unclear what properties of these models can be attributed to their improved performances, and the model pruning community does not have comprehensive introspection tools to answer these important questions.
 Such an effort is hampered by the opaque nature of neural networks and the lack of a dedicated system for model comparison and evaluation in the context of neural network pruning.

-In this paper, we aim to fill this crucial gap by introducing a visual analytical system for understanding differences among representative pruning methods, and measuring and interpreting model behavior under various pruning strategies.
-As a general goal, we hope to understand the effect of model pruning on multiple levels, e.g., how pruning affects individual samples, how pruning alters a model's internal representation, and how the performance of various models differs for unseen or corrupted data, etc. By utilizing the proposed tool, ML researchers will be able to obtain answers to analytical questions and develop hypothesis for a variety of open questions in the network pruning research, e.g., why some samples are more affected by pruning\cite{hooker2019compressed} are more affected by pruning; why and how certain pruning techniques are better than others; and why certain pruned models~\cite{diffenderfer2021multiprize} can have better robustness performance than a state-of-the-art dense weight trained model, and how the performance of pruned models differs for unseen or corrupted data, etc. To achieve the goal of building a comprehensive introspection system for analyzing model pruning, our tool focuses on both the computation and visualization fronts.
+In this paper, we aim to fill this crucial gap by introducing a visual analytical system for understanding differences among representative pruning methods and measuring and interpreting model behavior under various pruning strategies.
+As a general goal, we hope to understand the effect of model pruning on multiple levels, e.g., why some samples are more affected by pruning\cite{hooker2019compressed}, why certain pruned models~\cite{diffenderfer2021multiprize} can have better generalization performance than a state-of-the-art dense-weight trained model, and how the performance of pruned models differs for unseen or corrupted data, etc. To achieve the goal of building a comprehensive introspection system for analyzing model pruning, our tool focuses on both the computation and visualization fronts.